NHOrus/srwq-compilation/episode-04.md

 You turn back towards Kai, but now that you're alone with the living legend, you're feeling sort of intimidated.
 You absentmindedly twiddle one of the ribbons on your dress as you talk to him.

-"W-well, I'm not certain of all the details, but...the portal thing, which we were going to escape into, mechs starting coming out of it while we were getting ready to go in.
-Powerful mechs, and some of them had School pilots, except they're different versions of who're de...who can't be in mechs like that.
+"W-well, I'm not certain of all the details, but... the portal thing, which we were going to escape into, mechs starting coming out of it while we were getting ready to go in.
+Powerful mechs, and some of them had School pilots, except they're different versions of who're de... who can't be in mechs like that.
 There's more than one of more than one person, if you know what I mean."

 "...Copies, from another world."